-2.13.2 All Covered Services
+2.13.3 All Covered Services

-- 2.13.2.1 Except as provided in Sections 2.13.2.2 and 2.13.2.3 below, the CONTRACTOR shall not reimburse providers based on a percentage of billed charges. - 2.13.2.2 The CONTRACTOR may, at its discretion, pay a percentage of billed charges for covered physical health and behavioral health services for which there is no Medicare reimbursement methodology. - 2.13.2.3 As part of a stop-loss arrangement with a physical health or behavioral health provider, the CONTRACTOR may, at its discretion, pay the provider a percentage of billed charges for claims that exceed the applicable stop-loss threshold.
+- 2.13.3.1 Except as provided in Sections 2.13.3.2 and 2.13.3.3 below, the CONTRACTOR shall not reimburse providers based on a percentage of billed charges. - 2.13.3.2 The CONTRACTOR may, at its discretion, pay a percentage of billed charges for covered physical health and behavioral health services for which there is no Medicare reimbursement methodology.

+2.13.3.3 As part of a stop-loss arrangement with a physical health or behavioral health provider, the CONTRACTOR may, at its discretion, pay the provider a percentage of billed charges for claims that exceed the applicable stop-loss threshold.

-2.13.3 Nursing Facility Services
+2.13.4 Nursing Facility Services

-- 2.13.3.1 The CONTRACTOR shall reimburse contract nursing facility providers at the rate specified by TENNCARE, net of any applicable patient liability amount (see Section 2.6.7). - 2.13.3.2 The CONTRACTOR shall reimburse non-contract nursing facility providers as specified in TennCare rules and regulations, net of any applicable patient liability amount (see Section 2.6.7). - 2.13.3.3 If, prior to the end date specified by TENNCARE in its approval of Level II nursing facility services, the CONTRACTOR determines that the nursing facility is providing Level I and not Level II nursing facility services, the CONTRACTOR shall notify TENNCARE and, as appropriate, shall submit a request to modify the member's level of nursing facility services.
+- 2.13.4.1 The CONTRACTOR shall reimburse contract nursing facility providers at the rate specified by TENNCARE, net of any applicable patient liability amount (see Section 2.6.7). - 2.13.4.2 The CONTRACTOR shall reimburse non-contract nursing facility providers as specified in TennCare rules and regulations, net of any applicable patient liability amount (see Section 2.6.7). - 2.13.4.3 If, prior to the end date specified by TENNCARE in its approval of Level II nursing facility services, the CONTRACTOR determines that the nursing facility is providing Level I and not Level II nursing facility services, the CONTRACTOR shall notify TENNCARE and, as appropriate, shall submit a request to modify the member's level of nursing facility services.
 The CONTRACTOR shall submit documentation as specified by TENNCARE to support the request.
 Upon approval from TENNCARE, the CONTRACTOR may adjust payment to the nursing facility to reflect the level of nursing facility services actually provided to the member and shall maintain documentation as specified by TENNCARE to support the payment adjustment.

-2.13.4 HCBS
+2.13.5 HCBS

-- 2.13.4.1 For covered HCBS and for HCBS that exceed the specified benefit limit and are provided by the CONTRACTOR as a cost effective alternative (see Section 2.6.5), the CONTRACTOR shall reimburse contract HCBS providers, including community-based residential alternatives, at the rate specified by TENNCARE. - 2.13.4.2 The CONTRACTOR shall reimburse non-contract HCBS providers as specified in TennCare rules and regulations. - 2.13.4.3 For HCBS that are not otherwise covered but are offered by the CONTRACTOR as a cost effective alternative to nursing facility services (see Section 2.6.5), the CONTRACTOR shall negotiate the rate of reimbursement. - 2.13.4.4 The CONTRACTOR shall reimburse consumer-directed workers in accordance with Sections 2.9.6.7 and 2.26 of this Agreement.
+- 2.13.5.1 For covered HCBS provided to members in CHOICES Group 2 or 3 and for HCBS that exceed the specified benefit limit and are provided by the CONTRACTOR as a cost effective alternative to members in CHOICES Group 2 or 3 (see Section 2.6.5), the CONTRACTOR shall reimburse contract HCBS providers, including community-based residential alternatives, at the rate specified by TENNCARE. - 2.13.5.2 The CONTRACTOR shall reimburse non-contract HCBS providers for services to members in CHOICES Group 2 or 3 as specified in TennCare rules and regulations. - 2.13.5.3 For HCBS that are not otherwise covered but are offered by the CONTRACTOR to members in CHOICES Group 2 or 3 as a cost effective alternative to nursing facility services (see Section 2.6.5), the CONTRACTOR shall negotiate the rate of reimbursement. - 2.13.5.4 The CONTRACTOR shall reimburse consumer-directed workers in accordance with Sections 2.9.6.7 and 2.26 of this Agreement.

-2.13.5 Hospice
+2.13.6 Hospice